georgkislinger/VASTlite_Python-API/README.md

    - Generate per‐chunk meshes and stores them as `.ply` files

 5. **Glue chunks together**
    Finally, run the third cell to merge all chunk meshes into a single `.ply` file.
+Process full or partial mesh in your preferred 3D-rendering software

 ---

-Happy segmenting! 🎉
+Happy segmenting!!